 10 Smart Sip Swaps

 Sangria, the fruity Spanish punch, has about 16 grams of sugar per glass and most people rarely drink just one.
 In contrast, red wine has about 1 gram of sugar per glass.
 Pinot Noir is top shelf as it has high concentrations of resveratrol, an anti-inflammatory super antioxidant.
 White wine is also a good option.

 The caffeine in energy drinks keeps you from feeling alcohol’s effects, which will likely make you drink more and give you a killer hangover.
 Replace artificially sweetened energy drinks with Zevia’s caffeine-free options below.
 Vodka with 100 percent pure cranberry juice is also a good option.

 Swap those sugary mixed drinks, that are a hangover waiting to happen, for wood aged spirits.
 Unflavored distilled spirits, in general, contain zero carbs and research shows impressive antioxidant activity in Bourbon whiskey, Armagnac brandy, and cognac.
 Whiskey, in particular, is rich in free radical fighting ellagic acid.

 4. Dark Beer —> Lite Beer

 Banish belly fat by choosing a lower carb option, such as wine, spirits or lite beer.
-Most beers are high in insulin-spking carbs.
-Higher insulin levels results in carb cravings and prevents fat burning — both contribute to the infamous “beer belly.”
+Most beers are high in insulin-spiking carbs.
+Higher insulin levels result in carb cravings and prevent fat burning — both contribute to the infamous “beer belly.”
 Gluten-free beer can also be a less inflammatory option.

 5. Margarita —> Tequila, Zevia Soda, and Lime